FertiTOX®

 Third, the data will be merged to create the internet based data platform FertiTOX.
 The platform will be structured according to the ICD classification of cancer diseases and will be easily accessible using a specific App.

-Participating Centers
+Participating Centres

 Sponsors